24/7 Admissions | Call Now: (800) 939-6636

 The Challenges of Being a Sibling to an Addict

-Figuring out how to deal with your sibling’s addiction can be challenging.
+Yoga at New Directions for WomenHaving a “drug addict sister” can be heartbreaking for the whole family, and figuring out how to deal with your sibling’s addiction can be challenging.
 Feelings of fear, anger, regret, and uncertainty may fill your heart and mind, as is the case for most siblings of addicts.
 Unfortunately, the effects of addiction on your family can impact you and your loved ones for many years to come.
 But, getting your sister the help she needs is how you can begin fighting addiction’s effects.

 Recognize and Avoid Enabling Behaviors

+It can be difficult to know how to deal with a sister who’s struggling with drug addiction.
 To help your sister overcome addiction, you may need to do the following:

 • Set boundaries and stand by them (tough love).